UMD Departments: Computer Science, Kinesiology, Mechanical Engineering

-Katz G, Huang D, Hauge T, Gentili R, Reggia J. A Novel Parsimonious Cause-Effect Reasoning Algorithm for Robot Imitation and Plan Recognition, IEEE Transactions on Cognitive and Developmental Systems, 2017, in press.
+Katz G, Huang D, Hauge T, Gentili R, Reggia J. A Novel Parsimonious Cause-Effect Reasoning Algorithm for Robot Imitation and Plan Recognition, IEEE Transactions on Cognitive and Developmental Systems, 10, 2018, 177-193.

 Katz G, Huang D, Gentili R, Reggia J. An Empirical Characterization of Parsimonious Intention Inference for Cognitive-Level Imitation Learning, Proc.
 19th Intl.
-Conf. on Artificial Intelligence (ICAI 17), Las Vegas, July 2017, in press.
+Conf. on Artificial Intelligence (ICAI 17), Las Vegas, July 2017.

 Hauge T, Katz G, Huang D, Reggia J, Gentili R. Development of a computational method to assess high-level motor planning during the performance of complex actions.
 Accepted.
 18th NASPSPA Conference, 4-7 June 2017, San Diego, CA, USA.

 Reggia J, Katz G, Davis G. Humanoid Cognitive Robots that Learn by Imitation, Frontiers in Robotics and AI, Humanoid Robotics Section, 5, Jan.
 2018.